Preparing For Camp

 Communication During Overnight Camp

-Mail: Many families like to pre-write letters or put together parcels for their child while they are camp.
-We have a daily mail delivery service at camp, so letters and parcels can be dropped off during sign-in (please be sure any food items in parcels are nut-free).
+Mail: Mail is delivered daily to campers.
+Many families like to pre-write letters or put together parcels for their child and drop them off at sign-in.
+Please be sure any food items in parcels are nut-free.

 Care Packages: Families can order care packages as a thoughtful way to remind your camper that you are thinking of them while they are away.
 Click here to browse through the various care packages and special items you can order.